-When a child is tardy, his or her parent/guardian must walk their child to the Main Office to be signed in.
+When tardy, parents/guardians of kindergarten through 8th grade must walk their child to the Main Office to sign-in.
+After 8:45 AM, adults are required to check-in and must bring a photo ID.
 Tardies are excusable under the following circumstances:

-- Student illness - Serious illness or death in the immediate family - Student medical appointment (parent/guardian phone call or note from a provider is needed to verify) - Family emergency (approved by Executive Director) - Religious holidays - Court appointment
+- Student illness - Serious illness or death in the immediate family - Student medical appointment (parent/guardian phone call or note from a provider is needed to verify) - Family emergency (approved by Section Director) - Religious holidays - Court appointment

+2.3 Arrival & Departure

-2.3.a Early Dismissal
+Early Dismissal

 Sterling Montessori is aware of the occasional need for students to be picked up early for various appointments (i.e. doctor, dentist, etc.).
 Please schedule these after school when possible.
-At the end of the school day, students are receiving last-minute instructions, packing up, collecting their belongings, and helping with the cleaning of the classroom.
+At the end of the school day, students are receiving last-minute instructions, packing up and helping with the cleaning of the classroom.
 Dismissing students during this time causes a disturbance to teachers and classmates.
-Please go to the Main Office to request early dismissal from class.
+Please go to the Main Office to request early dismissal from class and when possible email office@sterlingmontessori.org as well as the classroom teacher ahead of time.
 Repeated early dismissals are not allowed.
 Parents/guardians arriving after 3:00 pm will not be granted this request.